⏳ The Wait Is Almost Over ⏳

 A Three-Part Guide to Mastery

-Each part will guide you through the key skills you need for working with tensors—starting from the basics and gradually building up from there.
+Each part will guide you through the key skills you need for working with tensors—starting from the basics of vectors in 3D space and gradually building toward the tensor language of spacetime physics.

 Part I: Fundamentals of Cartesian Tensors